-There are approximately 7.8 million light-duty diesel vehicles and 6.9 million medium- and heavy-duty diesel vehicles registered in the United States.
-All of these vehicles can use B5 without any modifications to vehicles or infrastructure.
-There were 17 MY 2016 cars, pickup trucks, and vans approved by the manufacturer for use with B20 and at least 34 engines approved for B20 use in medium- and heavy-duty vehicles and trucks.
+Existing diesel vehicles can use B5 without any modifications to vehicles or infrastructure.
+There were 17 MY 2017 cars, pickup trucks, and vans approved by the manufacturer for use with B20 and at least 30 engines approved for B20 use in medium- and heavy-duty vehicles and trucks.
 The National Biodiesel Board provides information on biodiesel blend approvals for vehicles and engines for each MY.
+Biodiesel is also used in off-road applications such as farm equipment and in backup generators.